hyperledger-archives/grid/examples/splinter/README.md

    root@scabbard-cli-alpha:/#
    ```

-2. Set an environment variable to the circuit id of the circuit that was created
+2. Set an environment variable to the circuit ID of the circuit that was created
    above.

    ```